otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/lecture-notes/01-introduction-to-unity-scripting.md

 - `Rotate` is a public method of the Transform class, and takes 3 values - the **x-axis**, **y-axis** and **z-axis** rotations.
 Since we only want to rotate the wheel in one direction, we pass 0 to the x and z axes, and only change the y-axis.
 - The value passed to the y-axis is `50 * Time.deltaTime`.
 If we had just 50, this would say increase the rotation by 50 degrees every frame.
 But, as we well know when playing games, framerate is a variable thing, based on the processing power of the machine.
 So, to make sure our rotation is stable, we are using `Time.deltaTime` in the calculation, which is the time in seconds between the last and the current frame.
 This will be calculated each frame, and provide a smoother, stable amount to rotate by based on how fast the machine is rendering the frames.
 Essentially, in the end, we are saying increase the rotation by 50 degrees per second.

+Save the script and return to the Unity editor.
+Exit the Prefab editor and save your changes.
+Play the scene - the wheel of the windmill should now rotate!

 ### let

 `let` is used to declare a **block-scoped** **local** variable.